 Functional analysis with applications to applied mathematics.
 Metric and normed linear spaces, bounded and compact operators, inner product and Hilbert spaces, self-adjoint operators and orthogonal expansions.
 664. Methods of Applied Algebra (3) Prerequisites: Mathematics 524 and either Mathematics 521A or two courses with algebraic content such as Mathematics 245, 542.
 Canonical forms, matrix groups, matrix inequalities, nonnegative matrices.
 Multilinear algebra, tensors.
 Group representations, characters, invariants.
 Coding theory.
-666. Algorithms for Mathematical Programming (3) Computational complexity of algorithms.
+666. Algorithms for Mathematical Programming (3) Prerequisite: Mathematics 662.

+Computational complexity of algorithms.
 Efficient algorithms for network flow, matching, spanning trees and matroids.
-667. Mathematical Aspects of Systems Theory (3) Linear and nonlinear systems, nonlinear differential equations, equilibrium equations.
+667. Mathematical Aspects of Systems Theory (3) Prerequisites: Mathematics 524 and 537.

+Linear and nonlinear systems, nonlinear differential equations, equilibrium equations.
 Linearization, state transition matrix, stability theory, feedback control systems.

-668. Applied Artificial Intelligence (3) Computer vision systems, expert systems, intelligent robotics, man-machine communication, sensor integration.
+668. Applied Artificial Intelligence (3)

+Computer vision systems, expert systems, intelligent robotics, man-Prerequisite: Mathematics 667. machine communication, sensor integration.

+Mathematical Sciences 18

 693A.
+Advanced Numerical Analysis (3)

+Prerequisites: Mathematics 524 and 542.

-Advanced Numerical Analysis (3) Numerical optimization, Newton's methods for nonlinear equations and unconstrained minimization.
+Numerical optimization, Newton's methods for nonlinear equations and unconstrained minimization.
 Global methods, nonlinear least squares, integral equations.
 693B.
-Advanced Numerical Analysis (3) Methods for differential equations.
+Advanced Numerical Analysis (3) Prerequisites: Mathematics 531, 537, and 693A.

+Methods for differential equations.
 Elliptic and parabolic partial differential equations.
 Stiff ordinary differential equations.
-696. Selected Topics in Mathematical Sciences (3) Intensive study in specific areas of mathematical sciences.
+696. Selected Topics in Mathematical Sciences (3) Prerequisite: Graduate standing.
+Intensive study in specific areas of mathematical sciences.
 May be repeated with new content.
 See Class Schedule for specific content.
-Maximum combined credit of six units of 596 and 696 applicable to a 30-unit master's degree.
-720. Seminar (1-3) An intensive study in advanced mathematics.
+Maximum combined credit of six units of 596 and 696 applicable to a 30unit master's degree.
+720. Seminar (1-3) Prerequisite: Consent of instructor.

+An intensive study in advanced mathematics.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 797. Research (1-3) Cr/NC/SP Prerequisite: Six units of graduate level mathematics.

 Research in one of the fields of mathematics.
 Maximum credit six units applicable to a master's degree.
 798. Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff; to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units applicable to a master's degree.
 799A.
 Thesis or Project (3) Cr/NC/SP Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
-Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
-Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
-GRADUATE COURSES IN MATHEMATICS MATHEMATICS EDUCATION 600.
+Thesis or Project Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis or project is granted final approval.
+GRADUATE COURSES MATHEMATICS EDUCATION 600.
 Geometrical Systems (3) Prerequisites: Mathematics 521A and an upper division course in geometry.
 Ordered and affine geometries, decompositions, dilations.
 Projectivities and projective space.
 Absolute geometry, isometrics, groups generated by inversions.

 601. Topics in Algebra (3) Prerequisites: Mathematics 521A and 534A.